Some links in this post may be affiliate links

 Anthurium warocqueanum is native to Colombia, South America where is found growing in wet lowlands and mountain valleys as an epiphyte on trees.

+Queen Anthurium is toxic to both humans and pets like other Anthuriums.
 Anthuriums are said to contain oxalate crystals which can cause digestive distress, breathing problems and skin irritation.
 Keep it away from children and pets.
-Always wear gloves when handling Queen Anthurium and wash your hands thereafter.
+Always wear gloves when handling this plant and wash your hands thereafter.

 Queen Anthurium requires removal of yellow leaves to keep it tidy as well as minimize pest and disease infestations.
 Repotting is only needed when it is pot-bound.
 Keep reading for a detailed account on the best growing conditions.

-Anthurium warocqueanum grows best in bright, indirect light (semi-shade).
+Anthurium warocqueanum grows best in bright indirect light (semi-shade).
 Keep it away from direct sunshine as it can scorch the leaves.

 Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth to avoid lop-sided growth.